dengking/programming-language/docs/C++/Guide/Memory-model&&atomic-library/Library/std-memory_order/Formal-description/index.md

 After a *release operation* A is performed on an atomic object M, the longest continuous **subsequence** of the **modification order** of M that consists of

-1) Writes performed by the same thread that performed A(until C++20)
+1、Writes performed by the same thread that performed A(until C++20)

-2) Atomic read-modify-write operations made to M by any thread
+2、Atomic read-modify-write operations made to M by any thread

 is known as *release sequence headed by A*

 ## Dependency-ordered before